galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/admin/filters-admin.md

 ---
 layout: sidebar
-title: Define a filter
+title: Creating filters
 categories: documentation
 permalink: /filters-admin
 lang: en
 ref: filters-admin
 ---

-# Define Geo-filter
+# Creating filters

 A Geo-Filter is based on a Map Object and allows to filter data shown on the map by activating them or not.